Kifor4ikk/EventManager/Readme.md

  How to start?
 ---
 + Step 1.
-Download archive Start.rar
+Download archive Start.rar (https://disk.yandex.ru/d/fLLyeK-vjnZbGw) too large for git
 + Step 2.
 Unzip in any folder(Not bucket).
 + Step 3.
 Change server address and port in application.yml file.
 + Step 4.
 Change database properties in hibernate.cfg.xml file.